-Counseling & Well-being Services (CAWS) is located on the 1st floor of the Bowman Gray Center for Medical Education (Building 6oN), Room 1213.
-Paige Bentley, PhD, MAEd., LPC-S, RYT is the Director of Counseling & Well-being Services and Ryan MacLeod, MA, LMFT is a Senior Mental Health Counselor.
-Both Dr. Bentley and Mr. MacLeod provide counseling and consultation, and oversee well-being activities to currently enrolled Bowman Gray students.
+Counseling & Well-being Services (CAWS) is located on the 1st floor of the Bowman Gray Center for Medical Education (Building 60N), Room 1213.
+Paige Bentley, PhD, MAEd., LPC-S, RYT is the Director of Counseling & Well-being Services, Ryan MacLeod, MA, LMFT is a Senior Mental Health Counselor, and Orita Ramseur, MA/MDiv, LCMHC is Outreach Coordinator.
+Both Dr. Bentley and Mr. MacLeod provide counseling and consultation, and oversee well-being activities to currently enrolled biomedical graduate students.
 All counseling and consultation services are confidential and are free of charge to students.